monterail/angular-mighty-datepicker/README.md

 - after: days after this date are enabled to select
 - filter: function for filtering enabled dates, takes day as param, return true if day is selectable
 - callback: callback parameter to fire after selecting day, takes day as parameter
+- markerTemplate: template for ng-bind-template, used to display additional data for marked days, default: "{{ day.marker }}", where 'day' is object from markers array

 To support IE8 add those polyfills:
 - Array.isArray